U

 Design Review & Feasibility

-What we do: Manufacturability review, materials mapping, technical optimization & risk list
+What we do: Manufacturability review, materials mapping, technical optimization, risk list, and preliminary compliance review

-Client participation: Approve direction, confirm specs & constraints
+Client participation: Approve direction and confirm design priorities

 3